-I usually have trouble serializing/deserializing json
+I usually have trouble serializing/deserializing json when I first learn a

 staticly typed language.
 I had the same experience with C# and in Haskell.
 Luckily,